opensourcedesign/opensourcedesign.github.io/slideshows/Free-and-usable-notes.md

 - [ ] Slide 20 is a repetition of 18 –> replace 18 with the with-arrows version and get rid of 20.
 - [ ] there are 2 different »Issue Wrangling« slides
 - [ ] Slide 25 - is that actually a scale with x and y axis?
 Might be better as a list

+### Notes from @gusandrews

+- [ ] Get feedback from FOSS community how they relate to funding & scaling
+- [ ] Better explain difference between "crowdfunding" and "end users" the later meaning "selling" software